Brunch & Batter

 Ingredients

-Since coffee and ice cream are the stars here, use a good quality coffee and ice cream for the best taste.
+Since coffee and ice cream are the stars here, use high-quality coffee or espresso and ice cream for the best taste.

 Affogato in a clear dish with a biscotti cookie in it on a grey tray.

 • Coffee- Freshly brewed.
 You can use regular coffee or espresso, caffeinated or decaf.
-Espresso will have a bolder flavor profile.
+Espresso will have a bolder flavor profile and is more traditional.

-• Salted caramel sauce/topping- Store-bought (this is meant to be simple guys).
-If you can't find salted caramel, you can add some Kosher or flaky sea salt to a plain caramel sauce.
-You can usually find these in the grocery store near the ice cream toppings or they are readily available online.
-I love this salted caramel sauce from Ghiradelli.
+• Salted caramel sauce/topping- Store-bought (this is meant to be simple, guys).
+If you can't find salted caramel, you can add some kosher or flaky sea salt to a plain caramel sauce.
+You can usually find these in the grocery store near the ice cream toppings, or they are readily available online.
+I love this salted caramel sauce from Ghirardelli.

 • Crushed cookies or wafers for topping (see additional toppings below).